dongjunnn/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be able to respond to user input within 1 second.
-5. A user should be able to make use of every feature in the AddressBook within the CLI.
+5. A user should be able to make use of every feature in the IndiDex within the CLI.
 6. IndiDex should maintain data persistence so that user data remains consistent and recoverable across restarts.
 7. IndiDex should provide clear feedback messages for all invalid commands or inputs, without crashing.
 8. Input commands' results and help messages should follow structurally consistent text formatting across all commands.